 In other words, this is not a coin.
-It is on the contrary, a rather one-sided tale of one people becoming progressively more powerful at the expense of another and then failing to recognize the moral responsibility that this power entails, and even when occasionally recognizing it, failing to act on it.
-It would be customary here to level some criticism at the Hamas leadership, to unearth that stale cliché about how the Palestinians “never miss an opportunity to miss an opportunity” when it seems much more apt to say that the Israelis never miss an opportunity to punish every single person living in Palestine every time Hamas makes a mistake.
+It is, on the contrary, a rather one-sided tale of one people becoming progressively more powerful at the expense of another and then either failing to recognize the moral responsibility that this power entails, or failing to act on it.
+It would be customary here to level some criticism at the Hamas leadership, to unearth that stale cliché about how the Palestinians “never miss an opportunity to miss an opportunity” when it seems much more apt to say that the Israelis never miss an opportunity to punish every single person living in Palestine.
 So yes, here it goes – the Hamas leadership is doing a really lousy job of governing the powerless people of a tiny strip of blockaded and occupied territory during a time in which the occupying power has not granted them more than 30 seconds at a time to actually govern anything.
 They should not launch rockets.
 Q.E.D.

-Here are some truths, some of them actually timeless, that our rituals obscure: that collectively punishing entire populations for the actions of a tiny minority is a war crime; that the historical injustice perpetrated against the Palestinian people has been compounded over time rather than made whole; that for something to qualify as a process it must actually lead to something; that when human beings use their power over other human beings to exploit them, confiscate their land and water, and build a wall to imprison them indefinitely, the inevitable result is violence, and yes that was as true in South Africa as it is in Palestine; that the United States has the power to change this and never will unless forced by its own citizens to do so; that Israeli policy is built on the criminal and moral delusion that Palestinians will eventually accept that they are, in the notorious words of Daniel Pipes, “a defeated people” and that once having looked in the mirror and recognized their essential defeated-ness, they will then come crawling to Tel Aviv to accept whatever terms are offered; that the only way to rescue the Palestinians is to build an international boycott movement that is still in its early stages and will always hampered by the policies of the United States.
+Here are some truths, some of them actually timeless, that our rituals obscure: that collectively punishing entire populations for the actions of a tiny minority is a war crime; that the historical injustice perpetrated against the Palestinian people has been compounded over time rather than made whole; that for something to qualify as a process it must actually lead to something; that when human beings use their power over other human beings to exploit them, confiscate their land and water, and build a wall to imprison them indefinitely, the inevitable result is violence (and yes that was as true in South Africa as it is in Palestine); that the United States has the power to change this and never will unless forced by its own citizens to do so; that Israeli policy is built on the criminal and moral delusion that Palestinians will eventually accept that they are, in the notorious words of Daniel Pipes, “a defeated people” and that once having looked in the mirror and recognized their essential defeated-ness, they will then come crawling to Tel Aviv to accept whatever terms are offered; that the only way to rescue the Palestinians is to build an international boycott movement that is still in its early stages and will always hampered by the policies of the United States.

-Isabella Rosselini ends the suspense

 As for that rescue of the Palestinians, I’m always reminded of a scene between Isabella Rosselini and Stanley Tucci in Big Night.
-In this overlooked classic from the 1990s, Stanley Tucci’s restaurant owner is duped by a commercial and romantic rival into throwing a giant, business-destroying party for the jazz musician Louis Prima.
-When it becomes clear that Prima isn’t coming after all, that the restaurant is lost and that Tucci’s ‘friend’ has stabbed him in the back, Rosselini pulls his brother aside and delivers the bad news about Louis Prima:
+In this overlooked classic from the 1990s, Stanley Tucci’s restaurant owner is duped by a commercial and romantic rival, Pascal, into throwing a giant, business-destroying party for the jazz musician Louis Prima.
+When it becomes clear that Prima isn’t coming after all, that the restaurant is lost and that Tucci’s ‘friend’ has stabbed him in the back, Rosselini –whose husband faked Louis Prima’s visit – pulls his brother aside and delivers the bad news:

 “No one is coming.
 No one was ever coming.”